wandyezj/wandyezj.github.io/docs/_drafts/codeday-labs.md

     - no storage of user data
     - no collection of user data
 - Open Source
-    - All code should be publically available on GitHub
+    - All code should be publicly available on GitHub
 - Unlicense
     - All code should be available for anyone to use without any restriction.

+### Potential Projects

+- Office Add-In using office.js
+- Web Application
+- Visual Studio Code Extension
+- Command line tools

 ## First Contact